readywebdev/coding-journal/README.md

 - Created "Codecademy Courses" document using Markdown
 - Started learning JavaScript
 - Completed The Original "Getting Started with Programming" Course
-- Started Functions in JavaScript (Lessons 1 to 3 of Review of Functions in JavaScript)
+- Started the Functions in JavaScript Course (Lessons 1 to 3 of Review of Functions in JavaScript)

 ### Achievements